CARE ACT 2014

-Under section 117 of the Mental Health Act 1983 (the 1983 Act), local authorities together with CCGs have a joint duty to arrange the provision of mental health after-care services for people who have been detained in hospital for treatment under certain sections of the 1983 Act.
+Under section 117 of the Mental Health Act 1983 (the 1983 Act), local authorities together with Integrated Care Boarss have a joint duty to arrange the provision of mental health aftercare services for people who have been detained in hospital for treatment under certain sections of the 1983 Act.
 After-care services must have both the purposes of ‘meeting a need arising from or related to the person’s mental disorder’ and ‘reducing the risk of a deterioration of the person’s mental condition and, accordingly, reducing the risk of the person requiring admission to a hospital again for treatment for mental disorder.’
 The range of services which can be provided is broad.

 The duty on local authorities to commission or provide mental health after-care rests with the local authority for the area in which the person concerned was ordinarily resident immediately before they were detained under the 1983 Act, even if the person becomes ordinarily resident in another area after leaving hospital.